 Modern Archery Hunting

-Best Archery Setup for Cape Buffalo
+Best Setup for Archery Cape Buffalo

 If you’ve ever wanted to hunt Cape buffalo with a bow, here’s what you need to know before you book your hunting safari.
+Be sure to check regulations in the country you are hunting prior to your safari.
+Not all African countries even allow bowhunting at all.

-• Bow: You’ll need a bow capable of propelling an 850 grain arrow at 230 feet per second.
+- Bow: You’ll need a bow capable of propelling an 850 grain arrow at 230 feet per second.

-• Arrows: Employ a heavy arrow; 8 grams- 10 grams per bow pound.
+- Arrows: Employ a heavy arrow; 8 grams- 10 grams per bow pound.
 You can use wood, fiberglass, carbon, carbon compounds or aluminum arrows.
 Arrows need to be a minimum of 700 grains, but 950-1000 grains are preferred.

-• Broadheads: Broadheads must have at least two fixed cutting blades with a minimum cutting edge length and width of one inch (26mm+).
+- Broadheads: Broadheads must have at least two fixed cutting blades with a minimum cutting edge length and width of one inch (26mm+).
 Mechanical broadheads are legal in Namibia (but archery hunting for dangerous game is NOT).

 Arrows for Cape Buffalo